WorkingLargeUnited States

 Frequently Asked Questions

-Is the American Akita good for apartment living?
+Is the American Akita a good apartment dog?

 Is the American Akita good for first-time owners?